 You can have it your way

 How many channels or shows do you actually watch that are included in your cable subscription?
 For cord-cutters, they realized they were paying for packages and content they didn’t even watch.
 Many of the services and apps we will go over in Part 2, offer a-la-carte content.
 Therefore, subscribers to streaming services are able to watch what they want, when they want, and where they want.
 These services allow you choose your favorite content and enable you to be able to watch it on demand.
 Many of your favorite channels even have their own app for streaming their original content.
-Sports, news, movies, sitcoms, or niche content are all accessible via varies stream services.
+Sports, news, movies, sitcoms, or niche content are all accessible via various streaming services.
 Furthermore, even if you want live content there are streaming providers that feature live channels.
 All of this without being bound to a contract.
 In conclusion, all of this ties into the biggest benefit of cord cutting which is flexibility.

 Cost & Contracts